qgis/QGIS-Documentation/docs/user_manual/print_composer/create_reports.rst

 The report feature will get a 2 units wide polygon outline, while all other features will get a 0.1 units wide line.
-It is also possible to data define the colour (non-transparent dark magenta for the atlas feature and semi-transparent light gray for the other features)::
+It is also possible to data define the colour (non-transparent dark magenta for the report feature and semi-transparent light gray for the other features)::

     if($id=@atlas_featureid, '#FF880088', '#88CCCCCC')